chrisgrieser/dotfiles-old/.config/karabiner/README.md

 - Middle click to close an app (`cmd + q`) (except for Finder).
 - Tapping the Right Mouse Button in a browser[^3] to open link in background.
 Press with any modifier key for a normal right click.
 Is triggered only when briefly tapping so that mouse gestures aren't affected.
 (This rule essentially emulates the [Right Click Open Link Chrome Extensions](https://chrome.google.com/webstore/detail/right-click-opens-link-ne/mhjkeimpgjokbjmioglhlngefbddppnn) extension.)
 - Holding Mouse Button 4 will search for the selected text (or open the url, if a link is selected), tapping will send `F13` (for app-specific automations).
-- Holding Mouse Button 5 will open [Charmstone](https://charmstone.app/), tapping will send `F16` (for app-specific automations).
+- Holding Mouse Button 5 will open the macOS Dictionary for words under the cursor, tapping will send `F16` (for app-specific automations).
-- Mouse Button 6 looks up the word under the cursor in the macOS dictionary.
-Useful to use with this: [Terminology](https://agiletortoise.com/terminology/)
+- Mouse Button 6 or pressing the left and right mouse buttons *simultaneously* will send `⌘ ↹`, i.e. switching to the last application.

 ```text
 karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/chrisgrieser/dotfiles/main/.config/karabiner/assets/complex_modifications/mouse-click-trickery.json
 ```

-## Global Leader Key
+## Global Leader Key (App Launcher)
 The most bottom-left key is the leader, `fn` on Apple Keyboards and `left-control` on other keyboards (and foot pedals).The key following it launches/switches the following apps:
 - `leader` (= 2x leader) → `F19` (for other automations)
 - `Esc` → Cancel Leader Key Sequence